 International Student Information

 issuance of an I-20.
-The deadlines for admission are July 15 for Fall admission; November 15 for Spring admission; and March 15 for Summer admission.
+The deadlines for admission are July 15 for Fall term and November 15 for Spring term.
 All international students are required to pay out of state tuition and must be enrolled in a minimum of 12 credit hours.
 Three of

 those credit hours may be on-line course work.